 Remove the squash from the oven and fill with the vegetable mixture.
 Top with cheese or dairy-free cheese (for a vegan stuffed kabocha squash).
 Place the squash lid back on top and bake another 22 minutes.

-Don’t you love melty cheese?
+Don't you love melty cheese?
 The cheddar cheese I found at Walmart really makes this dish a show stopper!
-You can also find cheese substitutes at Walmart to make this a vegan stuffed kabocha squash recipe!!
+Definitely look for the cheese substitutes I mentioned to make this a vegan stuffed kabocha squash recipe!!

 - 1 kabocha squash